clarkkozak/Notes/ultimate-redux/README.md

 #### Currying

-- Technique coined by Haskel Curry
+- Technique coined by Haskell Curry

 - wrapInDiv + wrapInSpan have a similar structure

-  - how can we paramatized it?
+  - how can we parametrized it?

 - Use currying to return a function inside `_.pipe`